-If you cannot SSH onto a node, and you are not detecting either network latency or firewall issues, your node may be down due to VM failure.
+If you cannot SSH onto a node, and you are not detecting either network latency or firewall issues, your node might be down due to VM failure.

 To confirm that VM failure has caused the node to become unresponsive, perform the following steps:

 - SSH into the Ops Manager Director.
-For more information, see the SSH into Ops Manager section of Advanced Troubleshooting with the BOSH CLI.
+For more information, see the SSH into Ops Manager section in Advanced Troubleshooting with the BOSH CLI.